 - See also: Images of Janos Slynt

-Janos Slynt was born the son of a butcher in King's Landing.
-Slynt was captain of the Iron Gate and was raised to Commander of the City Watch of King's Landing, the so-called gold cloaks, after the death of the previous commander, Manly Stokeworth.
+Janos was born the son of a butcher in King's Landing.
+While captain of the Iron Gate, he was raised to Commander of the City Watch of King's Landing, the so-called gold cloaks, after the death of the previous commander, Manly Stokeworth.

-During his reign as commander of the gold cloaks, Janos was known for taking bribes and selling positions and promotions.
+During his rule as commander of the gold cloaks, Janos was known for taking bribes and selling positions and promotions.
 By the end of his tenure, over half the officers were paying him part of their salaries.
 Lord Jon Arryn, the Hand of the King to Robert I Baratheon, discovered this and had two men who were willing to come forward to testify against Janos, but both were found dead a short time later.
 Robert recognized Janos's corruption but allowed him to remain in his position arguing his successor might be worse.
 The king's brother, Lord Stannis, felt Lord Petyr Baelish had convinced Robert to retain Janos.

 A Game of Thrones

-Janos Slynt is the Commander of the City Watch of King's Landing when Lord Eddard Stark becomes Hand of the King after the death of Lord Jon Arryn.
-Before the start of the Tourney of the Hand, Slynt comes before the small council and reports about the disturbances caused by people flooding the city.
+Janos is the Commander of the City Watch of King's Landing when Lord Eddard Stark becomes Hand of the King after the death of Lord Jon Arryn.
+Before the start of the Hand's tourney, Janos comes before the small council and reports about the disturbances caused by people flooding the city.
 He asks for more men to keep the peace.
-Lord Eddard grants Slynt to hire fifty more men and orders Master of Coin Petyr Baelish to come up with the money to pay them.
-He also promises Slynt twenty men of his own household guards as reinforcement for the time of the tourney.
+Eddard grants Slynt to hire fifty more men and orders the master of coin, Lord Petyr Baelish, to come up with the money to pay them.
+He also promises Janos twenty men of his own household guards as reinforcement for the time of the tourney.

-After King Robert Baratheon has been injured by a boar during a hunt in the kingswood, Lord Eddard plans to proclaim Stannis Baratheon as the new king once Robert has died, implying a likely confrontation with Queen Cersei, who wants to install her son Joffrey to the Iron Throne instead.
-Given the strength of the Lannister force commanded by Cersei, Eddard sees the loyalty of the City Watch as crucial to the success of his plan, so he contacts Baelish, who promises him to buy the loyalty of Slynt and his men for six thousand gold pieces.
+After King Robert I Baratheon is injured while boar hunting in the kingswood, Eddard plans to proclaim Lord Stannis Baratheon as the new king once Robert has died, implying a likely confrontation with Queen Cersei Lannister, who wants to install her son, Prince Joffrey Baratheon, to the Iron Throne instead.
+Given the strength of the Lannister force commanded by Cersei, Eddard sees the loyalty of the City Watch as crucial to the success of his plan, so he contacts Petyr, who promises him to buy the loyalty of Janos and his men for six thousand gold pieces.

-When Eddard goes to the throne room to challenge the legitimacy of Joffrey, he is joined by Janos Slynt at the door, and Eddard is reassured by the number of gold cloaks on display.
-However, when Eddard calls on Slynt to put Cersei and her children under arrest, Slynt betrays him and the gold cloaks begin to murder the Stark household guards.
-Slynt personally kills Varly by slashing his throat.
-Musing in his cell about why his actions have failed, Lord Eddard damns Slynt as one of the people who have betrayed him and the realm, yet he ultimately blames himself the most.
+When Eddard challenge's Joffrey's legitimacy in the throne room and calls on Janos to put Cersei and her children under arrest, Janos betrays him.
+The gold cloaks begin to murder the Stark household guards, and Janos kills Varly by slashing his throat.
+Musing in his cell about why his actions have failed, Eddard damns Janos as one of the people who have betrayed him and the realm, yet he ultimately blames himself the most.

-Slynt is raised to Lord of Harrenhal for his services to the crown and is named a member of the small council.
+Janos is raised to Lord of Harrenhal for his services to the crown and is named a member of the small council.
 The appointment of a commoner to such a high position causes resentment among nobles at court.
 Janos chooses a bloody spear on a black field as his sigil.
 He adds golden scales to his black doublet and wears a checkered cape of black and gold.

 A Clash of Kings

 Lord Janos sits on the small council when Tyrion Lannister arrives in King's Landing.
-He is later stripped of Harrenhal and sent to join the Night's Watch by Tyrion along with the men he has suggested as replacements for him as Commander of the City Watch.
-He is replaced by Ser Jacelyn Bywater, though Tyrion believes that in getting rid of Slynt for Bywater, he has merely replaced a man loyal to Littlefinger with one loyal to Varys.
+Janos is later stripped of Harrenhal and sent to join the Night's Watch by Tyrion along with the men he has suggested as replacements for him as Commander of the City Watch.
+He is replaced by Ser Jacelyn Bywater, though Tyrion believes that in getting rid of Slynt for Bywater, he has merely replaced a man loyal to Petyr Baelish with one loyal to Varys.

-Tyrion's action against Janos Slynt displeases his sister Cersei, while it elicits a statement from Sansa, made in Joffrey's presence, that she wishes the Others will get Slynt when he is at the Wall, with which she angers the king.
-Petyr Baelish cites Slynt's fate when Tyrion offers him Harrenhal as a gift for his services to the Crown (namely his betrayal of Eddard Stark), pointing out that Slynt had received Harrenhal for the same reason and yet wound up being forced to take the black, suggesting that the fruit might be poisoned.
+Tyrion's action against Janos displeases his sister, Queen Cersei.
+Petyr cites Janos's fate when Tyrion offers him Harrenhal as a gift for his services to the Crown, pointing out that Janos had received Harrenhal for the same reason and yet wound up being forced to take the black.
 Tyrion replies that, while he had no use for Slynt, the same is not true for Baelish.
 Rumor spreads among the smallfolk that Janos was exiled because he was too bluff and honest for Tyrion.

 A Storm of Swords

-Not knowing that Renly is already dead, Bowen Marsh of the Night's Watch sends an appeal to the five kings, in which he asks them to send men to defend the Wall and the realm against an expected attack by Mance Rayder's wildlings.
-He also tells them about the possible death of Lord Commander Mormont during the Great Ranging.
-When Grand Maester Pycelle informs Lord Tywin Lannister, annoyed about the neutrality the Night's Watch keeps in the War of the Five Kings and suggests that no help will be sent until a Lannister ally has been installed as new Lord Commander and brings discipline back to the Wall.
-Pycelle suggests Janos Slynt for the position, angering Tyrion Lannister, who reminds his father that he was against a butcher's son holding Harrenhal.
-Lord Tywin disagrees, arguing that "there is a tool for every task, and a task for every tool".
-When Tyrion objects that Slynt will sell himself to the highest bidder, Tywin answers that he counts that in the man's favor, as no one is likely to outbid the Lannisters.
-Ignoring Tyrion's protests that the black brothers chose their own commander and direct support for Slynt would thus be unwise, Tywin orders Pycelle to write a letter to Marsh in the name of King Joffrey, in which the demand for men is rejected for the time being but the "fondest regards to his faithful friend and servant Lord Janos Slynt" are also expressed.
-Thinking by himself, Tyrion regrets that he did not leave orders for Slynt to be disposed of the way his partner in crime Allar Deem was.
+Not knowing that Renly Baratheon is dead, Bowen Marsh of the Night's Watch sends an appeal to the five kings at war, in which he asks them to send men to defend the Wall and the realm against an expected attack by Mance Rayder's wildlings.
+He also tells them about the possible death of Lord Commander Mormont during the great ranging.
+Lord Tywin Lannister, annoyed about the neutrality of the Night's Watch, suggests Janos become the new Lord Commander as a Lannister ally against the objections of Tyrion.
+Tywin orders Grand Maester Pycelle to write to Bowen in the name of King Joffrey, in which the demand for men is rejected for the time being but the "fondest regards to his faithful friend and servant Lord Janos Slynt" are also expressed.
+Tyrion regrets that he did not leave orders for Janos to be disposed of the way his partner in crime Allar Deem was.

-Slynt arrives at Castle Black and hauls Jon Snow before him on charges of treason and oathbreaking.
-He allies with Ser Alliser Thorne and Ser Glendon Hewett.
-He brings Rattleshirt out who confirms that Jon killed Qhorin Halfhand.
-He has Jon arrested and placed in an ice cell.
+Janos arrives at Castle Black and hauls Jon Snow before him on charges of treason and oathbreaking.
+He allies with Ser Alliser Thorne and Ser Glendon Hewett and has Rattleshirt confirm that Jon killed Qhorin Halfhand.
+Janos has Jon arrested and placed in an ice cell.

-Slynt puts himself forth as candidate to succeed Jeor Mormont as Lord Commander of the Night's Watch, with the support of Ser Alliser Thorne and later on of Bowen Marsh as well.
-Slynt also tries to persuade Stannis Baratheon to support him, but Stannis's personal dislike for Slynt over his corruption scandal and his distaste for the man's sycophantic flattery put an end to it.
+Janos puts himself forth as candidate to succeed Jeor Mormont as Lord Commander of the Night's Watch, with the support of Alliser and later Bowen Marsh.
+Janos also tries to persuade Stannis to support him, but Stannis's personal dislike for Janos over his corruption and his distaste for the man's sycophantic flattery put an end to it.
 Due to the rivalry between Cotter Pyke and Ser Denys Mallister, Slynt's chances improve.
-In the end, he is defeated by the efforts of Samwell Tarly, who persuades Pyke and Mallister to support Jon Snow as a compromise candidate.
+In the end, he is defeated by the efforts of Samwell Tarly, who persuades Cotter and Denys to support Jon Snow as a compromise candidate.